wangxianyu7/ANTARESS/Docs/source/Fixed_files/Tutorials/procedures_fits/procedures_fits.rst

 #%%%%%% Runs to re-start
 #    - indicate path to a 'raw_chains' file
-#      the mcmc will restart the same walkers from their last step, and run from the number of steps indicated in 'walkers_set'
+#      the mcmc will restart the same walkers from their last step, and run from the number of steps indicated in 'sampler_set'
 local_dic[data_type]['reboot']=''

 Run to Re-start